 How to Make Creamy Pumpkin Curry Soup

-Start by melting your butter over medium-high heat, then reduce temperature slightly, add chopped onions and mushrooms,* stirring frequently, sauté until tender, about 5 minutes.
+Start by melting butter over medium-high heat, then reduce temperature slightly, add chopped onions and mushrooms,* stirring frequently, sauté until tender, about 5 minutes.
 I’m actually not a mushroom fan, it’s a texture thing, but I really do like the flavor of mushrooms, so if they are ground up in a recipe, I’m just fine!

 TIP* I bought pre-sliced ‘shrooms, but feel free to slice and clean ’em yourself if you prefer.

+YES!
+Swap out the all purpose flour with subbing regular flour for GF All-Purpose flour!
 Measure the flour and curry powder; the curry isn’t very strong, so if you like it stronger, feel free to increase the amount.

 Toss in your all-purpose flour* and curry powder into onion/mushroom mixture and stir until well blended and golden brown.

-Reduce your heat to medium and gradually pour in your vegetable broth, while stirring.
+Reduce heat to medium and gradually pour in your vegetable broth, while stirring.
 1 carton is 4 cups (32 oz), the recipe calls for 6 cups, so either use another ½ carton or they do sell 4 packs of 8 oz single serving containers of veggie broth.
 If you are okay with it not being vegetarian, you can always use chicken broth for the additional 2 cups.

 TIP | If you use half of another carton, pour leftovers into 2-8 oz plasticware “cups” and freeze for future recipes.
 Run warm, to hot water over the bottom of the frozen broth (keep your hand or lid under) until the frozen broth slides out, then simply add to your favorite soup or stew.